sourcegraph/about/content/blogposts/2024/how-to-choose-the-ai-coding-assistant-that-works-best-for-your-engineering-team.md

 Code is the ultimate expression of logic, but there is a lot more context relevant to code, which isn't necessarily code itself.
 Before code becomes code, it is likely a feature specification doc, a bug report, a design artifact, an example in an API reference doc, or maybe just a chat with a coworker.
 Once code executes, it produces logs, trails, or any number of other artifacts.

-Gathering this context from different tools---whether to write or review code---has to be one of the more laborious tasks in software development.
+Gathering this context from different tools—whether to write or review code—has to be one of the more laborious tasks in software development.
 You want an AI coding assistant that can gather relevant context from external sources like Confluence, Jira, Notion, Slack, Google Docs, Prometheus, or even random web pages.

 ## Does it allow you to take advantage of advancements in the fast-moving LLM space?